-According to a study published in the Endocrine Journal, the researchers from Sweden and the United Kingdom believe that there are large quantities of vitamin A called GPRC5C.
+According to a Medical News Today published in the Endocrine Journal, researchers from Sweden and the United Kingdom believe that there are large quantities of vitamin A called GPRC5C.
 These vitamin-A receptors are on the surface of the beta cells.

 By partially blocking the vitamin A receptors in the beta cells of mice, they removed the ability of the vitamin to bind to these cells.
 As a result, the researchers discovered that their ability to secrete insulin significantly dropped in response to sugar.

 To conclude their findings, researchers tested human beta cells that had no type 2 diabetes.
 They again blocked the GPRC5C in the beta cells.
 But, when they applied sugar to the cells, the insulin secretion drastically decreased by a shocking 30%.